danthegoodman1/icedb/README.md

 group by _row_id
 ```

-Note that this will only deduplicate for a single merged parquet file, to guarantee single rows you much still employ
+Note that this will only deduplicate for a single merge, you must also do this in your final query to deduplicate across parquet files!
+This is like using -Merge functions in your final ClickHouse queries on an AggregatingMergeTree table.
-deduplication in your analytical queries.

 #### Replacing Data on Merge